drevops/vortex/.scaffold/docs/content/tools/phpunit.md

 > PHPUnit is a programmer-oriented testing framework for PHP.

-DrevOps comes with [pre-configured PHPCS ruleset](../../../../phpunit.xml) for Drupal projects.
+Scaffold comes with [pre-configured PHPCS ruleset](../../../../phpunit.xml) for Drupal projects.

 ## Usage